syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Charts.md

 {% endhighlight %}

-## Editing the Chart Data
+## Edit the Chart Data

 You can change the data for an existing chart.
-The code example demonstrates modifying the chart in a slide.
+The code example demonstrates how to modify the chart in a slide.

 {% highlight c# %}
 [C#]